LandsOfHope/LandsOfHope.Guide/_faqs/transferrable-nontranferrable-hc.md

 Non-transferrable credits are locked to your account, and may be granted to you by Lands Of Hope staff in certain rare circumstances such as server-wide special events, or as official contest prizes.

+Whenever you redeem your HC for anything, any non-transferrable credits will be applied first before falling back to your transferrable balance.